brown-ccv/honeycomb-docs/versioned_docs/version-3.0.0/folders.md

 #### `language/`

 Any language that is displayed in the experiment should be stored in this folder.
-Usage of language json files allows for easy internationalization of the task (e.g. english and spanish) as well as allows for mturk specific language.
+Usage of language json files allows for easy internationalization of the task (e.g. English and Spanish) as well as allows for mturk-specific language.
 This also makes it easy to re-use common phrases in many places in the task.

 #### `lib/`